grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 Sir Trelew did not reply.
 He resumed shouting directions down to the control room.

 [//]: # (### The pursuing sub gets stuck)

 Captain Percy did not have nearly as much faith as Sir Trelew that the _Prospect_ would clear the bars of shallow muck so easily, even with her boat unloaded.
 She asked Hemi to keep a close eye on the depth-under-keel gauge and let her know immediately if a warning light came on.

 It was only moments later that she could see ahead the shade of water with a distinctively different ripple pattern on the surface that indicated a shallow spot running across the lane.
 Sir Trelew pointed it out to her, but did not order the _Prospect_ to slow down at all.
 Percy sunk down the ladder to the control room and watched the depth-under-keel gauge intently.
 The needle lowered itself down till it triggered the warning light, and sunk to under a meter of water, but they cruised over the shallow spot without even touching the muck this time.

 She climbed back up to the bridge with a smile on her face and patted Sir Trelew on the back.
-She was feeling a sense of relief not just from clearing the bar so easily, but also because her intuition about the size and displacement of the sub pursuing them, suggested to her that the _Prospect_ might have an opportunity coming.
+She was feeling a sense of relief not just from clearing the bar so easily, but also because her intuition about the size and displacement of the sub pursuing them suggested to her that the _Prospect_ might have an opportunity coming.

 She lifted her binoculars and leaned out from the sail to get a clear view around the _Prospect's_ exhaust stream.
 The sub with the ram was still charging recklessly up the narrow passage, plowing through and splintering the little huts on both sides of the waterway.
-And it drove into the shallow bar with no relent in its speed.
+And it drove into the shallow bar with no reduction in its speed at all.
 The sharp front edge of the ram plowed deep enough into the sludgy ground that the muck erupted up from the bottom in a black moraine that rose until it cleared the surface.
-A small tsunami of brown water turbid with black muck rose and traveled up the small channel in front of it.
+A small tsunami of brown water, turbid with black muck, rose and traveled up the small channel in front of it.

 Their pursuers were stopped dead in the passage.
 Through her binoculars Percy imagined she could almost see the shadows of the men directing the boat from the top of the sail thrust forward against the forward edge of the fairing as the momentum suddenly came off the boat.
 She could see an arm raised in anger and hear the vitriol spilling off the sub's sail.

 As soon as the residents in the surrounding area realized what happened, they attacked the grounded sub, throwing rotting food, scraps of wood, and rusted pieces of oily metal at the black monster that had been tearing up their neighborhood.

-The sub with the ram began shooting jets of bilge water out of its sides, and presumably blowing any remaining water out of their ballast tanks as well.
-Captain Percy could see they were also driving forward at full throttle, hoping to push through the shallow spot on main power.
+The _Grackle_ began shooting jets of bilge water out of its sides, and presumably blowing any remaining water out of their ballast tanks as well.
+Captain Percy could see they were also driving forward at full throttle, hoping to push through the shallow spot on straight thrust.
 The screws were kicking up a tremendous frothy wash of white water behind the sub, enough that nearby huts leaned back from the pressure against their stilts.
 This just angered the residents still more.
 They began to land on the black sub, beating on the deck with long metal poles and trying to pry up hatches.
 One local tried to climb the hand holds to the sail.
 That was when Percy saw the thin shadow of an arm extend and then a flash, followed a moment later by the report of a small-caliber pistol reaching her ears.
 The body of the climber fell back through the air, hit the curved deck of the sub and slid into the brackish water.

 After that, the men on the sail opened up on the locals and there was shot after shot.
 Figures fell to the deck amid the mass of residents scrambling to get off the deck and back to their small boats and canoes alongside.

 [//]: # (### Into the main channel; pay off Sir Trelew)

 The _Prospect_ was now gaining crucial ground on their pursuers, quickly finding their path through the winding way.
 Percy could see the main channel ahead of them.
-Further behind, amidst the chaos and the violence, it did appear that the sub with the ram was making headway against its bottoming.
+Further behind, amid the chaos and the violence, it did appear that the _Grackle_ was making headway against its bottoming.
 Percy estimated they might push clear with just a few minutes more.

 The _Prospect_ turned out into the main channel and Percy took over command.
 She immediately had Bastian throttle up to the _Prospect's_ full surface speed of 15 knots.